humdrum-tools/humdrum-documentation/guide/ch27/index.md

 Having ensured that there is no more than one word per line we can now search for a line contain *just* "like" or "as."
-The **-4** option for **egrep** causes any matched lines to be output with four preceding and four following lines of context.
+The **-4** option for <span class="unix">egrep</span> causes any matched lines to be output with four preceding and four following lines of context.
 In addition, an extra line is added consisting of two dashes (`--`) to segregate each pattern output.
 That is, for each match, ten lines of output are typically given.
 In order to